ibm-cloud-docs/cloud-object-storage/tutorials/cos-region-copy.md

   1. Create an instance of {{site.data.keyword.cos_full_notm}} from the [catalog](https://cloud.ibm.com/catalog/services/cloud-object-storage).
   1. Create any buckets that you need to store your transferred data.
 Read through the [getting started guide](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started) to familiarize yourself with key concepts such as [endpoints](/docs/cloud-object-storage/basics?topic=cloud-object-storage-endpoints) and [storage classes](/docs/cloud-object-storage/basics?topic=cloud-object-storage-classes).
   1. **The rclone utility will not copy any bucket configurations or object metadata**.
 Therefore, if you are using any of the {{site.data.keyword.cos_short}} features such as expiration, archive, key protect, etc. be sure to configure them appropriately before migrating your data.
+Please review the [feature matrix]https://cloud.ibm.com/docs/services/cloud-object-storage?topic=cloud-object-storage-service-availability to determine which features are supported at your destination.
 Feature configuration and access policies documentation can be viewed at the IBM Cloud portal pages listed below:
  * [IBM Cloud Identity and Access Management - IAM](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-iam)
  * [Activity Tracker](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-at)
  * [SysDig Monitoring](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-mm-cos-integration)